Kirlovon/mykoob-api/README.md

 </p>

 ## About
 Mykoob API is a basic Node.js module that allows you to interact with the Mykoob very easily!
-This library wraps the Mykoob REST Api, which is used by Mykoob mobile app, so some features available only for for Mykoob Plus subscribers!
+This library wraps the Mykoob REST Api, which is used by Mykoob mobile app, so some features available only for the Mykoob Plus subscribers!

 ## Installation
 Install from Github repository: